CLRC Procedural Manual

 The CLRC director is responsible for all decisions affecting the CLRCs with the exception of those decisions made at administrative levels of the Texas A&M Health Science Center.

-All CLRC staff will conduct themselves in a professional manner consistent with the mission, goals and expectations of the Texas A&M Health Science Center.
+All CLRC staff will conduct themselves in a professional manner consistent with the mission, goals and expectations of the CLRC and the Texas A&M Health Science Center.

 The highest level of confidentiality for students, standardized patients, faculty and instructors, and other health professionals utilizing the CLRCs will remain a priority.